Final report for ONE20-369

 - Expected benefits to farmers include increased access to traditional foods; increased sense of community; increased ability to connect with cultural practices; improved mental health; increased household income.

-*This land will be worked in conjunction with other educational projects being offered to
+*This land will be worked in conjunction with other educational projects being offered to farmers.

 Beyond access to farmland there are barriers to accessing agricultural education for low-income and minority farmers.
 As most of PFC’s farmers are immigrants or refugees, they have a wide range of spoken languages, literacy, and educational backgrounds which make it difficult to gain knowledge from existing agricultural-education opportunities.
-PFC’s training will bridge this gap to services by developing workshops, technical-assistance, and mentorship opportunities designed specifically for PFC’s farmers.
+PFC’s training will bridge this gap in services by developing workshops, technical-assistance, and mentorship opportunities designed specifically for PFC’s farmers.
 In development of PFC’s proposed project, the farm director spoke with 35 participating farmers representing Somali Bantu, Congolese, Burundian, Chin, Karen, Karenni, and African American communities in February and March of 2020.
 In these interviews it was found that:

 -Farmers’ primary goals are to pass on cultural traditions, grow traditional crops, build food access within their communities, and earn income